Spectrally-Guided Diffusion Noise Schedules: Related work

 \textbf{Diffusion models} were introduced by \citet{sohl2015deep} and received increased attention in media generation since DDPM~\cite{ho2020denoising}. \citet{rombach2022high} laid out the core ideas for current state-of-the-art LDMs.
 Here we depart from LDMs and adopt pixel diffusion, closely following the formulation of VDM++~\cite{vdm,kingma2023understanding} and the architectures and protocols of Simpler Diffusion~\cite{sid,sid2}.

 \textbf{The noise schedule} is a crucial component of diffusion models and determines the noise level during training and sampling. \citet{ho2020denoising} adopted $x_t = \sqrt{1-\beta_t}x_{t-1} + \beta_t\epsilon$, where $\beta_t$ increased linearly with the time step and $\epsilon \sim \mathcal{N}(0, I )$. \citet{nichol2021improved} introduced the widely used cosine schedule, $x_t = \sqrt{\alpha_t}x_{0} + \sqrt{1-\alpha_t}\epsilon$, where $\alpha_t$ decays little near $t=0$ and $t=1$ and linearly in the middle.
-EDM~\cite{KarrasAAL22} established a log-normal distribution of noise levels to prioritize intermediate levels. \citet{hang2025improved} connected the noise schedules with importance sampling of logSNR and verified importance of intermediate levels (zero logSNR). \citet{lin2024common} corrected a number of flaws identified in diffusion implementations. \citet{EsserKBEMSLLSBP24} extended \citet{kingma2023understanding} analysis to rectified flows~\cite{liu2022flowstraightfastlearning,albergo2023building,flowmatching} and again found it best to prioritize intermediate noise levels.
-These methods prescribe a global noise schedule, while ours is different for each instance.
+EDM~\cite{KarrasAAL22} established a log-normal distribution of noise levels to prioritize intermediate levels. \citet{hang2025improved} connected the noise schedules with importance sampling of logSNR and verified the importance of intermediate levels (zero logSNR). \citet{lin2024common} corrected a number of flaws identified in diffusion implementations. \citet{EsserKBEMSLLSBP24} extended the \citet{kingma2023understanding} analysis to rectified flows~\cite{liu2022flowstraightfastlearning,albergo2023building,flowmatching} and again found it best to prioritize intermediate noise levels.
+These methods prescribe a global noise schedule, while our method prescribes a different schedule for each instance.

 \textbf{Noise schedules across resolutions} \citet{rin} introduced the sigmoid schedule with temperature that downweights extreme noise levels; they also noticed that increasing the temperature shifts the schedule towards more noise and performs better at higher resolution. \citet{chen2301importance} suggested a simple idea of scaling inputs by a constant factor to adjust the noise factor so that more noise can be introduced for higher resolutions. \citet{sid} observed directly that more noise is needed to destroy high-resolution signals, and proposed to shift the noise schedule according to the input resolution.
 They further proposed a timestep dependent shift that happens at low signal-to-noise ratio (SNR) and not high.
 These design decisions relate to the power spectrum trends depicted in \cref{fig:schedules} (left); the power at lower frequencies increases with the image resolution, which also introduces new low-powered high frequencies, justifying the timestep-dependent shifts.
 In this work, we explicitly use each instance's power spectrum to determine its noise schedule; in aggregate this gives rise to similar trends as prior work (see \cref{fig:schedules}), but our schedules naturally adapt to each instance and resolution without handcrafting.